cypress-io/cypress-documentation/content/guides/references/error-messages.md

 **You visit the Cypress proxy URL outside of a Cypress browser.**

-- Don't copy the URL you see when launching a Cypress browser from the application and open it in a non-Cypress browser.
+- Don't copy the URL you see when launching a Cypress browser from the Cypress App and open it in a non-Cypress browser.
 If you want to run your tests in a different browser, follow the instructions in the [Cross Browser Testing](/guides/guides/cross-browser-testing) guide.